-- ➤ Perform and may lead others in the maintenance and repair of Fire District vehicles and equipment; - Maintain records of such maintenance and repair; - > Purchase parts and supplies from vendors; - > Schedule repair work with vendors when necessary;
+- Perform and may lead others in the maintenance and repair of Fire District vehicles and equipment; - > Maintain records of such maintenance and repair; - Purchase parts and supplies from vendors; - Schedule repair work with vendors when necessary.

-➤ Valid driver's license of the proper classification;
+Valid driver's license of the proper classification.

-- Four years experience at the journeyman level in light, medium and heavy duty gasoline and diesel driven motor apparatus; - ➤ Knowledge of maintenance and repair of fire pumps; - ➤ Completion of California State Fire Marshal Fire Mechanic I courses; - ➤ Continued coursework toward completion of Fire Mechanic II and III or Certified Emergency Vehicle Technician equivalent; - ➤ Ability to get along with others; - ➤ Good verbal and written communication skills; - Customer service oriented.
+- Four years experience at the journeyman level in light, medium and heavy duty gasoline and diesel driven motor apparatus; - Knowledge of maintenance and repair of fire pumps; - Completion of California State Fire Marshal Fire Mechanic I courses; - Continued coursework toward completion of Fire Mechanic II and III or Certified Emergency Vehicle Technician equivalent; - Ability to get along with others; - ➢ Good verbal and written communication skills; - Customer service oriented; - > Ability to lift and/or move up to 50 pounds.